yvg/yvg.github.io/src/md/drafts/moving-away-from-us-big-tech.md

 For this I introduced a few tools:
  - [Unattended-upgrades](https://wiki.debian.org/UnattendedUpgrades), so OS security patches install themselves.
  - [Renovate](https://docs.renovatebot.com), to bump our infrastructure images and to fix vulnerable dependencies in our apps.
-It merges minor and security patches itself.
+It merges security patches itself.
  - [Trivy](https://trivy.dev), to monitor the images we run for known vulnerabilities.

-Major versions or kernel patches currently require a human review, and potentially a restart.
+Patches that require a reboot get staged on weekday nights.
+If the reboot is successful it gets applied to the production environment.
 I hope to automate this further with a combination of Forgejo Actions, faru agents, and replicas to avoid downtime.

 Another aspect of GCP was IAP: we always knew who had SSH'd into our machines and when.
 This audit trail is something I want to bring back with managed SSH keys, but I have not got around to it yet.
 For now key-only SSH and [fail2ban](https://github.com/fail2ban/fail2ban) will do.